 Luckily, Tatiana can arrange your insurance for you in advance.
 Simply send her the information she requires, fill out a form and email it to her and it will be waiting for you.
 You will need to pay her in Yen on arrival, so have the cash with you ready.

-If you’re not planning on taking a ferry and want to source your own insurance, visit our Paperwork Guide for Overlanders in Japan.
+If you’re not planning on taking a ferry and want to source your own insurance, check out the below guide:

 International Driving Permit for Japan